grgward108/PosePretrain/README.md

 - Using a masking strategy to train transformer to recover missing frames
 - Marker representation here is 17 joints.
 (Following Human3.6M)
 - The objective is to train the Temporal Transformer to understand the temporal relationships between markers

+## Liftup Transformer
+- Lift up 17 joints to 143 markers
+- The objective is to use this on the Temporal Transformer output to recreate the 143 markers.